janis5000/ELAS/frontend/src/components/Projects/StudentConnector/README.md

 ## Videos
 <a href="https://www.youtube.com/watch?v=Cj9fKYqKolI">Advertisement Video</a>
+<a href="https://www.youtube.com/watch?v=ozi4evvgL7Y">Demo Video</a>
 ## Getting started
 For further reference see the README of the ELAS project.
  - Backend installation
    - Open a command prompt, move inside `backend` folder, and follow the steps below by typing the commands in your command prompt
-    - Python 3.10.4 was used in this project.
+    -we used python 3.10.4 in this project.
-    - Please also consider the installation guide of the main ELAS platform.
-Most of the installations steps are equivalent to the ones stated here.

                - Install a python virtual environment